chindraba-work/inventory-rollup/README.md

 1. Export the report using the official tool
 2. Load the report in Excel
-  a.
-Make sure that the dates are displayed in` MM/DD/YYYY` or `[M]M/[D]D/[YY]YY` format
+   -  Make sure that the dates are displayed in` MM/DD/YYYY` or `[M]M/[D]D/[YY]YY` format
 3. Save a copy in Text CSV (.csv) format
-  a.
-Set the 'Field delimiter' as choosen
+   -  Set the 'Field delimiter' as choosen
-  b.
-Ignore the 'String delimiter' (it won't be used)
+   -  Ignore the 'String delimiter' (it won't be used)
-  c.
-Check 'Save cell content as shown'
+   -  Check 'Save cell content as shown'
-  d.
-Clear 'Save cell formulas instead of calculated values'
+   -  Clear 'Save cell formulas instead of calculated values'
-  e.
-Clear 'Quote all text cells'  !! **Important** !!
+   -  Clear 'Quote all text cells'  !! **Important** !!
-  f.
-Clear 'Fixed column width'
+   -  Clear 'Fixed column width'
 4. Run import against the saved `.csv` file
 5. Repeat for each report needed (Each report can be processed in steps 1 - 4, or step 1 for all reports then step 2 for each, etc.)
 6. Read the database, using any tool you like, to get the data needed.
-    a.
-The `summary-report.sql` file is the one that works for me.
+  -  The `summary-report.sql` file is the one that works for me.
 7. (Optional) Import the data (from the ouput command above) into Excel to sort and shuffle
-    a.
-Importing the CSV from the MySql output requires changing the Excel import options so that the `TAB` is the only separator and all other options are off.
+  -  Importing the CSV from the MySql output requires changing the Excel import options so that the `TAB` is the only separator and all other options are off.
-    b.
-Saving the import as an Excel file `.xls` or `.xlsx` will avoid having to import it again.
+  -  Saving the import as an Excel file `.xls` or `.xlsx` will avoid having to import it again.

 [TOP](#contents)